Problem

 Trade-offs

-While embedding provides a unified look, it can occasionally introduce performance overhead or “scroll-nesting” issues on mobile devices.
-Furthermore, content within an iframe is not natively indexed by docmd’s search engine.
-If search parity is critical, prioritizing OpenAPI Generation or other Markdown-based ingestion methods is recommended.
+While embedding provides a unified look, it can introduce performance overhead or “scroll-nesting” issues on mobile devices.
+Content within an iframe is not natively indexed by docmd’s search engine.
+If search parity is critical, prioritising OpenAPI Generation or other Markdown-based ingestion methods is recommended.